 The deaths also raised questions about the frequency of combat deployments and post-traumatic stress disorder.

 Bales was serving his fourth deployment.
 Until the attacks, he had a good, if undistinguished, military record in a decade-long career.
 The Ohio native suffered from PTSD and a traumatic brain injury, his lawyers say, and he had been drinking contraband alcohol and snorting Valium - both provided by other soldiers - the night of the killings.

-Bales said he was also taking three doses of steroids each week to make himself "smaller, leaner, more fit for the mission," and to help him recover quickly after rigorous activity.
+Bales said he was also taking three doses of steroids each week to make himself "smaller, leaner, more fit for the mission," and to help him recover quickly after rigorous

-increased my irritability and anger," he said.
+The drugs "definitely increased my irritability and anger," he said.